maubanel/UE5-CPP-BP-Overview/setting-up/README.md

 ##### `Step 1.`\|`BPOVR`|:small_blue_diamond:

 You will need to have an account with Epic games, but don't worry they are free to register for.
 Unreal Engine 4 is freely available for students.
 Once you have installed the launcher run the program and select **Unreal Engine** on the side menu and **Library** on the top menu.
 Press the **+** button to add a new build (if needed) and select the latest version.
-In my case it is `4.24.1`.
-Make sure it is of version `4.24.x` if you want to ensure that you are compatible with this walk through.
+In my case it is `5.2.X`.
+Make sure it is of version `5.2.x` if you want to ensure that you are compatible with this walk through (the third digit should work as these represent non-breaking changes to the engine and just bug-fixes).

+Also, before installing select **Options** and only download platforms you need support (PC is built in).
+So I saved some space by removing hand held versions of the engine.
+We also do not need the **Editor symbols for debugging** yet so we can save ~60 gigs here by not including it.
+You can add these at any time in the future.

 ![install unreal 5.2 on your PC](images/MakeSureUnreal52.png)